keeler/blog/content/posts/Linux-to-Apple-File-Transfer.md

 ### Details

-1. Put your computer and iPhone to the same network.
+1. Put your computer and iPhone on the same network.
 For example, connect both to the same WiFi network.
 1. Start an HTTP server in the directory you want to share.
     ```
     $ cd ~/audiobooks